Taxes and product fees

 Responsible Wagering Australia is calling for major reform in this area; high tax rates coupled with product fees leave little margin for business operating costs, staff pay roll, capital expenditure and consumer protection.
 And the fragmented tax system needlessly puts at risk the potential of achieving nationally harmonised approaches to taxation and consumer protection measures.

 The current set up seriously hinders the ability of licensed Australian online wagering providers to compete against unlicensed and illegal overseas gambling websites.
 Australian consumers can freely access these unregulated, websites (offering products such as pokies and casino games that are illegal in Australia) at any time.
 These sites pay no taxes, make no financial contributions to Australian domestic sport nor racing and flout the consumer protections that Australian licensed providers adhere to.

 More and more Australian consumers are gravitating towards these illegally run, unsafe gambling websites to seek more favourable returns.
-This deprives Australian governments of taxation revenue totaling over $360 million per annum, threatens the integrity of Australian sports and racing while depleting critical income streams.
+This is expected to deprive Australian governments of taxation revenue, costing the Australian economy more than $3 billion from 2022-2027.
+The illegal market also threatens the integrity of Australian sports and racing while depleting critical income streams.
 On top of this, the protection of individuals playing on overseas gambling websites is left wide-open resulting in significantly worse consumer protection and harm minimisation outcomes.